White Adobo (Adobong Puti)

 Directions

-• In a pan over medium-high heat, add in the pork and sear on all sides until golden brown and its fats begin to render.
+• In a pan over medium-high heat, add in the pork and sear on all sides until browned and its fats begin to render.

 • Add in the garlic cloves, black peppercorns, and bay leaves.
-Sauté the spices and aromatics in the rendered fat for 2-3 minutes until fragrant.
+Sauté the spices and aromatics in the rendered fat for about 2 to 3 minutes until golden and fragrant.

-• Pour in the vinegar, coarse sea salt, sugar (if using), and just enough water to cover the pork.
+• Pour in the vinegar, sea salt, sugar, and just enough water to cover the pork.
 Stir well.
+Bring this to a boil, then cover, lower the heat to medium-low, and let simmer for 45 to 60 minutes until the pork is tender.

 Did you make this recipe?